 You’ve seen countless garage doors in your life, but have you ever tried to identify their individual components?
 Understanding the parts of a garage door comes in handy when you’re customizing a new door or making repairs to your existing door.
-In this blog, we’ll identify the most important interior and exterior components of a standard garage door.
+In this blog, we’ll identify the most important interior and exterior parts of a garage door.
 We’ve also included a garage door parts diagram to help you visualize the complex nature of garage door anatomy.

 Exterior Parts of A Garage Door

 Decorative Hardware – These dress up the front of your door and set it apart from the rest of the garage doors in your neighborhood.
 The door diagrammed above features strap hinges and latches.
 You can also add things like pull handles, ring pulls, and clavos.